Fairfield equity = 50%

 Darwin is the name Fairfield has given to development of the Southern end of the old NW Hutton field (NWH), block 211/27a together with an extension into block 211/27e, in the Northern North Sea approximately 130 km northeast of the Shetland Islands.
 Blocks 211/27a and 211/27c were acquired by Fairfield from Amoco (UK), a subsidiary of BP, and partners in September 2009 while block 211/27e was awarded to Fairfield in the 25th Licensing Round in November 2008 with a one well firm drilling commitment.
-Fairfield now holds a 50% interest in block 211/27efollowing a 50% farm-out to TAQA Bratani Ltd in March 2012.
-Fairfield is currently in the process of farming down a 50% interest in blocks 211/27a and 211/27c to TAQA with completion imminent.
+Fairfield now holds a 50% interest in block 211/27 following a 50% farm-out to TAQA Bratani Ltd in March 2012.

 Water depth in the Darwin area is around 480ft.
 Nearby production platforms include TAQA’s Cormorant South Field (14 km), Shell/ExxonMobil’s Brent Field (24 km) and Fairfield’s Dunlin Field (29 km).